 a description of the process that the Workforce Career and Education Outreach Specialists and the schools and/or ISDs will use to amend the on-site schedule for the Workforce Career and Education Outreach Specialists;

-an assurance that the Workforce Career and Education Outreach Specialists will serve solely in the roles listed in this WD Letter (that is, the Workforce Career and Education Outreach Specialists will not be expected to serve in other ISD-related roles such as substitute teacher or testing facilitator);
+an assurance that the Workforce Career and Education Outreach Specialists will serve solely in the roles listed in this WD Letter (that is, the Workforce Career and Education Outreach Specialists will not be expected to serve in other roles such as substitute teacher or testing facilitator);

-an assurance that the Workforce Career and Education Outreach Specialists will be required to adhere to an ISD’s policies and procedures; and
+an assurance that the Workforce Career and Education Outreach Specialists will be required to adhere to a partnering ISD’s policies and procedures; and

 information on how the Workforce Career and Education Outreach Specialists may outreach students, including distributing flyers, handouts, and announcements and outreach to parents.

-NLF: Boards must ensure that there is coordination with the TWC LMI department to onboard Workforce Career and Education Outreach Specialists, who will then be trained on all TWC and non-TWC resources used for career and postsecondary education exploration.
+NLF: Boards must ensure that there is coordination with the TWC Education Outreach program staff to onboard Workforce Career and Education Outreach Specialists, who will then be trained on all TWC and non-TWC resources used for career and postsecondary education exploration.

-NLF: Boards must ensure participation in monthly meetings (either virtually or in person) with TWC’s Workforce Development Division and LMI staff.
+NLF: Boards must ensure participation in monthly meetings (either virtually or in person) with TWC’s Workforce Development Division and TWC Education Outreach program staff.

 LF: Boards may use software, tools, or resources such as SurveyMonkey, Google forms, Microsoft forms, or email to conduct the survey.